St Barnabas Church, Christchurch: History

 The current stone church was designed to replace an earlier wooden church.
 The earlier wooden church was built in 1876.
 St Barnabas was originally part of St Peter's Riccarton and the parish of Riccarton.
 In 1883, Fendalton became its own parish and at this time the wooden church was enlarged.
 A new church built out of permanent materials was proposed in 1916.
-In 1918, the vicar at the time, Canon Thomas Hamilton, suggested that the church should be built as a memorial to the those who had died during World War I. Cecil Wood was chosen as the architect.
+In 1918, the vicar at the time, Canon Thomas Hamilton, suggested that the church should be built as a memorial to those who died during World War I. Cecil Wood was chosen as the architect.
 Wood was known to be an admirer of the American architect Bertram Goodhue but he does not appear to have adopted any of Goodhue's common design elements other than the tabernacle at St Barnabas.
 The foundation stone was laid by Archbishop Julius in 1925.
 The new church was built one hundred feet behind the wooden church.
 On 20 November 1926 the Church was dedicated and consecrated by bishop Campbell West-Watson.
 It was registered as a historic place on 2 April 1985, with registration number 3681.
 The church has a longstanding relationship with Medbury School.